 Types of Simulated Phishing Tests Offered by KnowBe4

-KnowBe4 offers many types of simulated phishing tests that you can send to your users: phishing link tests, attachment tests, data entry tests, spear phishing tests, reply-to tests, and QR code tests.
+KnowBe4 offers many types of simulated phishing tests that you can send to your users: phishing link tests, attachment tests, data entry tests, spear phishing tests, reply-to tests, QR code tests, and callback phishing tests.
 These tests prepare your users for a variety of attack vectors, or paths that cybercriminals can use to gain access to your computer or network.

 When you create your phishing campaign, you have the option to use our built-in templates, customize our templates, or design your own templates.
-If you’d like to learn more about customizing phishing templates or landing pages, see our Customizing Emails & Landing Pages article.
+If you’d like to learn more about customizing phishing templates or landing pages, see our How to Create and Edit Email Templates and Landing Pages article.

 For general information about creating and managing phishing campaigns, see our Creating and Managing Phishing Campaigns article.